• Home

 Why Love Venison

-It’s not just about the flavor—deer meat is also a leaner, healthier option.
+It's not just about the flavor-deer meat is also a leaner, healthier option.
 Plus, if you hunt or know someone who does, having the deer meat ground is a great way to use the less tender parts.
 I love to use ground venison is this Creamy Venison Stroganoff!
 So delicious!
-Try using ground venison instead of ground beef for chili, spaghetti, soup, and burgers as well.
+Try using ground venison instead of ground beef for southern homestyle chili, spaghetti, Ground Beef Vegetable Soup, and cheese stuffed hamburgers as well.

 Why You'll Love These Meatballs